timber/wp-i18n-twig/README.md

 Parsing WordPress translations in Twig/Timber templates has always been quirky and not very convenient.
 Especially since WordPress grabs translations from multiple sources (theme stylesheet, {block,theme}.json, block editor JS, PHP files).

-Since WP-CLI is the recommanded way to create/update POT files, `timber/wp-i18n-twig` provides (almost native) Twig translation extraction by overriding the default `wp i18n make-pot`.
+Since WP-CLI is the recommended way to create/update POT files, `timber/wp-i18n-twig` provides (almost native) Twig translation extraction by overriding the default `wp i18n make-pot`.

 ## Install

-Because WP-CLI default commands are not meant to be overriden, there are two working ways to install `timber/wp-i18n-twig`:
+Because WP-CLI default commands are not meant to be overridden, there are two working ways to install `timber/wp-i18n-twig`:

 ### Global